naixinlyu/TransKal/README.md

 ## Acknowledgments

-This implementation was inspired by the Transformer architecture introduced in the paper "Attention Is All You Need" by Vaswani et al. and adapted for anomaly detection in time series data.

 The Tennessee Eastman Process (TEP) dataset is a benchmark dataset for process monitoring and fault detection in chemical processes, originally developed by Downs and Vogel.